urbit/urbit/readme.md

 library, only copy `ed25519.h` and define `ED25519_DLL` before importing.
 A windows DLL is pre-built.

-There are no defined types for seeds, private keys, public keys or signatures.
+There are no defined types for seeds, private keys, public keys, shared secrets or signatures.
 Instead simple `unsigned char` buffers are used with the following sizes:

 ```c
 unsigned char seed[32];